 WordPress is an amazing way to quickly and easily set up an effective portfolio website.
-I’ve used it since day one to advertise my services as Inkbot Design and have yet to find a comparable system that equals on quality, diversity and popularity.
-There are a tonne of great plugins for WordPress that allow non-coders (like myself) the ability to make a site tailored to their specific requirements.
+I’ve used it since day one to advertise my graphic design services as Inkbot Design and have yet to find a comparable system that equals on quality, diversity and popularity.
+There is a tonne of great free WordPress plugins that allow non-coders (like myself) the ability to make a site tailored to their specific requirements.
 If you need your site to have a particular purpose, in the case of a ‘portfolio site’ to showcase your work to potential clients – be sure to have a look through the plugins and there will most likely be a purposely designed tool to do it.

 You can get by solely on free plugins sourced from WordPress’ own repo, most of which work perfectly well and are updated regularly.
 I’ve listed below a few that I use and recommend, certainly worth looking into since they won’t cost you a penny.